JamieDeveloper/JamieDeveloper/README.md

 ---

-Be sure to check out my website: [jamiedeveloper.github.io](https://jamiedeveloper.github.io/) since [GitHub](https://github.com/jamiedeveloper) does not have my details.
+Be sure to check out my website: [jamiedeveloper.github.io](https://jamiedeveloper.github.io/) since [GitHub](https://github.com/jamiedeveloper) does not have my portfolio and details.